• Skip to main content

 While the rice is cooking, combine 6 tablespoons rice vinegar, 2 tablespoons sugar, and 2 teaspoons salt in a small saucepan over medium heat.
 Stir mixture just until the sugar dissolves (do not boil).
 Remove from heat and let it cool until ready for use.

-When the rice is cooked, pour rice vinegar mixture over rice and fluff using a fork.
+When the rice is cooked, pour the rice vinegar mixture over the rice and fluff using a fork.
 Rice is the stickiest (and easiest to roll) when it is completely cool.
 A quick way to do this is to spread it out onto a baking sheet.
 You can also refrigerate the rice overnight if you want to make sushi rolls the next day.

 Here is an easy sushi recipe that uses cucumbers and carrots.
 This is a good sushi recipe for beginners!
 Feel free to add avocado, imitation crab meat, or other fillings.